DDeShon/js-game-tutorial-1/README.md

 ﻿# js-game-tutorial-1

-The beginning of a game in JavaScript.
+The beginning of a series of game projects, coded in JavaScript.